jayrakel/secure-sacco/README.md

 | ![](images/asset-management.png) | ![](images/meetings-management.png) |
 | ![](images/user-management.png) | ![](images/role-permission-management.png) |

+---

+If this project is useful, consider giving it a ⭐ on GitHub.

+---

 <p align="center">
 Built with Spring Boot • React • PostgreSQL • Docker